joshand/meraki-webhooks-teams/README.md

 git clone https://github.com/meraki/spark-operations-bot.git
 ```

 The easiest way to use this module is to set a few environment variables.
 On Windows, use "set" instead of "export".
 See the ngrok section below if you do not have a web server already facing the Internet.
-These are the Environment variables that are required to run the bot itself (app.py):
+These are the Environment variables that are required to run the application (app.py):

 ```
-# Required for Bot Operation
 export WEBEX_INTEGRATION_CLIENT_ID=<The Client ID of the Integration that you create in Webex Teams.
 Create a new Integration at https://developer.webex.com/my-apps/new/integration if you have not already done so.>
 export WEBEX_INTEGRATION_CLIENT_SECRET=<The Client Secret of the Integration that you create in Webex Teams.>
 export WEBEX_BOT_USERNAME=<The Username of the Bot that you create in Webex Teams.
 Create a new Bot at https://developer.webex.com/my-apps/new/bot if you have not already done so.>